aahnn/transfer-credit-scraper/README.md

 `python scraper.py <SUBJECT> <COURSE ID>`

-For example, if you wanted to find out if CS 1114 can be transferred from another school, you would type:
+If you want to see all courses in a certain subject, in the last line you can instead type:

+`python scraper.py <SUBJECT>`

+## Examples

 `python scraper.py CS 1114`

+`python scraper.py math`